 A project manager is in charge of the project from the initial phase to the end of the project.
 As a project manager, your role is to make sure that the project goals are met timely with high quality.
 Now, you know who and what a project manager does, there are many types of project managers depending on the industry type.

-Although different types of project managers have their own focus, roles, and skills to use depending on the respective industry, they all share the same core of managing the project and meeting the client’s expectations.
-It is important to know the types of project managers, as it helps in choosing the right path.
+Although different types of project managers have their own focus roles depending on the respective industry.
+They all share the same core of managing the project and meeting the client’s expectations.
+It is important to know the types of project managers.

 In this blog, we will be focusing on 7 types of project managers and which special certification is needed to upgrade your project management career accordingly.
 Let’s start off with the first type of project manager.
 Continue reading!